taming-the-state-in-react/taming-the-state-in-react/manuscript/03-redux/02-basics.md

 View -> Action -> Reducer(s) -> Store -> View
 ~~~~~~~~

-Let's apply these learnings on a JavaScript playground.
+Let's apply these learnings.
 You can either use your an own project where you have JavaScript, JavaScript ES6 features enabled and Redux at your disposal.
 Or you can open up the following JS Bin: [Redux Playground](https://jsbin.com/zukogaj/2/edit?html,js,console).

 Let's apply together the learnings about actions, reducers and the store from the last chapter.
 First, you can define your reducer that deals with adding and toggling todo items.